martin075/web-moj-dom-/README.md

 # web-moj-dom-
-web moj dom in PHP
+web moj dom in PHP, with jpGraph on Raspberry PI 3B. still in progress